kelseyhightower/kube-cert-manager/docs/plugins.md

 # DNS Provider Plugins

 The Kubernetes Certificate Manager does not have support for any DNS providers built in.
-Support for DNS providers is done using [DNS-01 exec plugins](https://github.com/kelseyhightower/dns01-exec-plugins).
+Support for DNS providers is done using [dns-01 exec plugins](https://github.com/kelseyhightower/dns01-exec-plugins).
 To ease initial deployments the `kelseyhightower/kube-cert-manager` image ships with the `googledns` dns01 exec plugin baked in.
 See the [Dockerfile](https://github.com/kelseyhightower/kube-cert-manager/blob/master/Dockerfile) for more info.

+## Why Exec Based Plugins?

+The plugin model was chosen because the API between the Kubernetes Certificate Manager is rather simple. dns-01 exec plugins only need to create or delete a single DNS TXT record.

+Exec based plugins also make it easy for people to extend the Kubernetes Certificate Manager without recompiling the `kube-cert-manager` binary.
+Exec based plugins also let people build plugins in their language of choice.
+This is a huge win because not everyone uses Go for everything.

 ## Creating DNS-01 Exec Plugins